 There are two main types of overbite: dental and skeletal.
 Dental overbite refers to a misalignment of the teeth alone, which often occurs at the point of their initial eruption and persists into adulthood.
 Skeletal overbite, on the other hand, stems from an irregularity in jaw positioning.
-Most cases of mild-to-moderate overbite are dental in origin, while skeletal cases often inhabit the severe end of the spectrum.
+Most cases of mild-to-moderate overbite are dental, while skeletal cases often inhabit the severe end of the spectrum.

 Because home alignment programs are less robust than traditional orthodontic options like Invisalign or braces, they’re limited when it comes to correcting issues caused by jaw misalignment.
 These severe cases typically require additional dental attachments and treatments (such as elastics or tooth shaving) in order to provide the type of smile transformation the patient may be seeking.
 Because home teeth alignment does not involve in-person dental visits, they cannot offer the same variety of supplemental treatments.